Wisconsin court sets up possible delay in absentee mailing

 Rapper Kanye West, in a separate case, is also trying to get on the ballot after the commission rejected him.
 A Brown County judge said he hoped to rule within days on West’s lawsuit, which could cause further delays in the mailing of ballots.

+Whether West and Hawkins are allowed on the ballot could have a significant impact in razor-close Wisconsin.
+The Green Party’s 2016 presidential candidate, Jill Stein, won 31,006 votes in the state, which was more than Trump’s 22,177-vote margin of victory over Democrat Hillary Clinton in Wisconsin.

 The state Supreme Court, in a 4-3 decision split along ideological lines, said no ballots can be sent immediately.
 Municipal election clerks face a Sept.
-17 deadline to mail ballots.
+17 deadline to mail absentee ballots to anyone who had requested one.
 As of Thursday, nearly 1 million absentee ballots had been requested.

 Wisconsin Elections Commissioner Meagan Wolfe said Thursday just prior to the court’s order that some clerks may have already mailed ballots without West’s and Hawkins’ names on them.
-State law requires absentee ballots to be mailed by Sept.
-17 to voters who have requested one.
-Wolfe said she did not know how many had been sent.

 If West or Hawkins ends up getting on the ballot, the clerks would likely send voters a new ballot, Wolfe said.
-Voters would also likely receive instructions telling them that their first ballot will not be counted, she said.
+Voters would also likely receive instructions telling them that their first ballot would still count unless they mailed in the second one, she said.

 That scenario is “incredibly problematic,” Wolfe said.

 The state Supreme Court asked the elections commission to provide it by 5 p.m.
 Thursday with detailed information about who had already been sent a ballot as well as when and who had requested absentee ballots.
+Wolfe said she did not know how many ballots had already been sent.

 The court’s three liberal justices dissented, saying “given the breadth of the information requested and the minimal time allotted to obtain it (the court) is asking the impossible of our approximately 1,850 municipal clerks throughout the state.”

-Note: This story has been corrected to show that Wolfe said the first ballot would count unless voters returned the second ballot.